dfinity/sns-testing/README.md

    mv "${DX_NET_JSON}.tmp" "$DX_NET_JSON" 2>/dev/null  # restore original config if it was present
    ```

-   While running these instructions for the first time, you may need to hit the ``Allow'' button to authorize the system to execute the binaries shipped with sns-testing, e.g., `./bin/dfx`.
+   While running these instructions for the first time, you may need to hit the "Allow" button to authorize the system to execute the binaries shipped with sns-testing, e.g., `./bin/dfx`.

    This should print the dashboard URL: